hallerinos/MPS_tutorial/README.md

                      (-2)    (-3)                 (-2)
 ```

-The exercises are meant to be done in a certain order
+The exercises are meant to be done in a certain order.
-1. define the matrix product operator in [isingMPO.jl](isingMPO.jl)
+1. define the matrix product operator corresponding to the Ising Hamiltonian and check it in [isingMPO.jl](isingMPO.jl)
-2. complete the contractions in [contractions.jl](contractions.jl)
+2. complete and check the contractions in [contractions.jl](contractions.jl)
 3. scroll through [iDMRG.jl](iDMRG.jl) and substitute all occurences of whichfunhere(...) with proper functions
 4. complete the [measure.jl](measure.jl) contractions

 In case there are any issues, do not hesitate to ask, or get some inspiration from the [solutions](solutions) folder!

+Have fun! :)